ClockworkKettle/GeoJson-to-WKT/README.md

 # GeoJson-to-WKT
-A simple script I created to print out a WKT Polygon String from a Geojson file with a single feature created from QGIS
+A simple script I created to print out a WKT Polygon String from a Geojson file, with a single feature, created from QGIS

+USAGE:
+    python geojsonWkt.py <geojson file>